 This included setting up a NAECI payroll service, managing the people related aspects of the project build, supporting with industrial relations and ensuring that effective management and communication was maintained throughout the project to satisfy all NAECI requirements.
 Much more than that though, the team were keen to ensure that their service delivery went much further beyond meeting the standard requirements of NAECI, working to create a central point of control to effectively manage all supplementary labour requirements whilst ensuring the project’s workforce strategy had the flexibility and talent needed to continue to support the project build.

-As the COVID-19 pandemic fast became a reality across the lobe, the focus to ensure all supplementary workers on-site were safely managed became even more crucial.
+As the COVID-19 pandemic fast became a reality across the globe, the focus to ensure all supplementary workers on-site were safely managed became even more crucial.
 With additional processes quickly established to manage the changing guidance and necessary protective measures to allow to project to safely continue.

 Driving project innovation